 Figure 5 shows the loss rates observed over different queue sizes using both BLUE and RED with 1000 and 4000 connections present.
-In these experiments, the queue at the bottleneck link between A and B is sized from 100 KB to 1000 KB.
-This corresponds to queueing delays which range from 17.8 ms and 178 msas shown in the figure.
-As Figure 5(a) shows, with 1000 connections, BLUE maintains zero loss rates over all queue sizes even those which are below the bandwidth-delay product of the network [29].
+In these experiments, the queue at the bottleneck link between A and B is sized from 100KB to 1000KB.
+This corresponds to queueing delays which range from 17.8ms and 178ms as shown in the figure.
+In all experiments, the link remains over 99.9%utilized.
+As Figure 5(a) shows, with 1000 connections, BLUE maintains zero loss rates over all queue sizes even those which are below the bandwidth-delay product of the network [34].
 This is in contrast to RED which suffers double-digit loss rates as the amount of buffer space decreases.
 An interesting point in the RED loss graph shown in Figure 5(a) is that it shows a significant dip in loss rates at a buffering delay of around 80ms.
-This occurs because of a special operating point of RED when the average queue length stays above $max{th}$ all the time.
-At several points during this particular experiment, the buffering delay and offered load match up perfectly to cause the average queue length to stay at or above $max{th}$ .
+This occurs because of a special operating point of RED when the average queue length stays above max{th} all the time.
+At several points during this particular experiment, the buffering delay and offered load match up perfectly to cause the average queue length to stay at or above max{th} .
 In this operating region, the RED queue marks every packet, but the offered load is aggressive enough to keep the queue full.
-This essentially allows RED to behave at times like BLUE with a marking probability of 1 and a queueing delay equivalent to $max{th}$ .
+This essentially allows RED to behave at times like BLUE with a marking probability of 1 and a queueing delay equivalent to max{th} .
 This unique state of operation is immediately disrupted by any changes in the load or round-trip times, however.
 When the buffering delay is increased, the corresponding round-trip times increase and cause the aggregate TCP behavior to be less aggressive.
 Deterministic marking on this less aggressive load causes fluctuations in queue length which can increase packet loss rates since RED undermarks packets at times.
 When the buffering delay is decreased, the corresponding round-trip times decrease and cause the aggregate TCP behavior to be more aggressive.
 As a result, packet loss is often accompanied with deterministic marking.
 When combined, this leads again to fluctuations in queue length.
-At a load which is perfectly selected, the average queue length of RED can remain at $max{th}$ and the queue can avoid packet loss and prevent queue fluctuations by marking every packet.
-Figure 5(b) shows the link utilization across all experiments.
-As the figure shows, the link remains fully utilized for both RED and BLUE regardless of the parameter settings.

-As Figure 5(c) shows, when the number of connections is increased to 4000, BLUE still significantly outperforms RED.
+At a load which is perfectly selected, the average queue length of RED can remain at max{th} and the queue can avoid packet loss and prevent queue fluctuations by marking every packet.
+As Figure 5(b) shows, when the number of connections is increased to 4000, BLUE still significantly outperforms RED.
 Even with an order of magnitude more buffer space, RED still cannot match BLUE's loss rates using 17.8ms of buffering at the bottleneck link.
 It is interesting to note that BLUE's marking probability remains at 1 throughout the duration of all of these experiments.
 Thus, even though every packet is being marked, the offered load can still cause a significant amount of packet loss.
 The reason why this is the case is that the TCP sources being used do not invoke a retransmission timeout upon receiving an ECN signal with a congestion window of 1.
-Section 3.4 shows how this can significantly influence the performance of both RED and BLUE.
-Figure 5(d) shows the link utilization for all of the 4000 connection experiments.
-Again, regardless of the parameter settings, both RED and BLUE achieve full link utilization.
+Section III-D shows how this can significantly influence the performance of both RED and BLUE.